Levels of Listening

-In his book “Listening to Conflict”, Eric Van Slyke, posits six levels of listening.
+In his book Listening to Conflict, Eric Van Slyke, posits six levels of listening.
 Understanding these levels of listening can help you improve the quality of your listening.

-- Level I : Passive listening
+Level #1: Passive listening

 This is the lowest level of listening.
 Here the person being spoken to is aware that the speaker is speaking but actually understands little of what is said.
 At this level, the listener pays little attention and catches only a few words here and there.

-Level II: Responsive listening
+Level #2: Responsive listening

 At this level of listening, we give the speaker verbal or nonverbal indicators that we are listening, a head nod or an occasional “uh-huh,” for instance, but we actually aren’t paying much attention, and our comprehension level is still low.

-Level III: Selective listening
+Level #3: Selective listening

 What we do is merely paying attention to certain words or phrases that appeals our interest.
 We aren’t interested in the speaker’s entire message, only the part of it that concerns us.

-Level IV: Attentive listening
+Level #4: Attentive listening

 However, we are merely listening for our own selfish interests, and are probing for more information because we perceive the information as yielding some profitable value to us, not because we want to benefit the speaker with our understanding.

-Level V: Active listening
+Level #5: Active listening

 Listening actively allows listeners the exchange of information—asking the speaker question to gain complete comprehension.
 They reflect their interpretations of what’s been said back to the speaker so that the speaker feels heard and has a chance to correct any misunderstanding.

 Although active listening usually involves verbal feedback, the feedback can be nonverbal; for example, a smile or a nod of comprehension, or a frown that shows a lack of understanding.
 If you are observant, active nonverbal listening techniques can be as effective as the more common verbal techniques.

-Level VI: Empathic listening
+Level #6: Empathic listening

 In making efforts to improve their listening skills, people mostly tend to jump to the conclusion that they should listen at the deepest level (empathically) all the time.But listening empathically is not a state of mind, like being happy.
 It’s not something that “just happens.”

 Engaging in deep listening comes with determination.
 We have to be motivated to expend the energy required for deep listening.

-Able to understand
+2. Able to understand

 If we are not able to understand a language or technical information, or if loud noise drowns out the speaker, we may not be able to listen to a message irrespective of the level of our motivation.

 In addition to basic ability, we need some skill.
 We need to become good questionnaires, constructing and asking good question — one that reflects back the content of message.
 This is to go in line with our perceptions and let the speaker know that he or she has been understood.

 Developing the ability to listen deeply is a process that takes time.
 You probably will not be able to achieve it during the first few trials.
 However, you have to remain committed to the process, even within a single interaction.

-A listening attitude
+5. A listening attitude

 Good listening attitude is a core prerequisite for effective listening at any levels.
 Even more important is it for deep listening because of the sincere and nonjudgmental attitude it requires.